 ** R means resistance to heat flow.
 The higher the R-value, the greater the insulating power.

 Water content in any insulation material causes a deterioration of its thermal performance.
 Unlike most other insulation materials both EPS and XPS are good at keeping moisture out because of their hydrophobic, non-hygroscopic, and closed cell properties.
-Besides the gases used, the manufacturing processes also differ significantly: XPS uses continuous extrusion with dies whereas EPS is made from expanded beads that are fused together in molds.
+Besides the gases used, the two materials' manufacturing processes also differ significantly: XPS uses continuous extrusion with dies whereas EPS is made from expanded beads that are fused together in molds.

-So EPS has bead-boundaries that XPS lacks and they cause a somewhat higher absorption of liquid water.
+So EPS has bead-boundaries that XPS lacks and they cause a slightly higher absorption of liquid water.
 The North American industry standards again use short-term tests for water absorption, in effect underreporting the values compared to European standards and results from long-term immersion studies as shown in Table 4.

 According to the long-term studies, the absorption rates for both EPS and XPS start to plateau after one to two months of immersion and the water contents remain almost constant after about a year of immersion.
 Once the bead-boundaries of EPS are saturated, the closed cells of EPS and XPS resist any additional absorption of liquid water equally well.

 Table 4: RCPS Water Absorption by Total Immersion over Time

 |Region, Method||Immersion Period||Water Absorption max. % by vol.|